aigoncharov/blog/cksyiae1l0wtfkxs1heglfwfd.md

 ### Google

 I received a standard FAANG interview package.
 One phone screener with a medium leetcode.
 After 2 weeks of prep, an exhausting day with 5 interviews - 1 behavioral, 1 system design, 3 algorithms.
 Each algorithmic interview was an easy leetcode followed up by a medium leetcode.
 System design and behavioral were canonical.
 I got positive feedback.
 Positive feedback and approval of the committee!
 Yes, before you get an offer you need to go through a team matching process.
 To get there, first, some mysterious committee needs to approve your level.
 In my case, it was L4 - yet another middle level.
-Remember, tip #8?
-I wish I knew it back then.
+My doubts in my previous so-called seniority doubled in size.

 Score: 3 / 9.